rayzerbrain/sm64-nsp/README.md

 See [Installing](./INSTALLING.md)

 ## Performance

 Performance will likely never be that great, but here are a few ways to maximize playability:

- - Make sure the config option `enable_120p_mode` is set to `true`, however, this will quarter resolution and make most text unreadable
+ - Make sure the config option `enable_120p_mode` is set to `true`, which is the default.
+However, this will quarter resolution and make most text unreadable.
  - Set the config option `draw_sky` to `false` to avoid drawing the skybox (you can pretend it's always nighttime)
  - Set `enable_fog` to `false` to disable fog (this is the default, it's never actually been tested when it's on, anyway)
  - Find the right `frameskip` value for you.
 The default value is 4, but you can increase it at the cost of precise maneuvering.